-If you already have an application on file for fall 2018 and would like your application rolled over to the January semester, please contact Admissions at 201-761-7100 to speak with a counselor about your application and completing the requirements for review.
+We are accepting applications for spring and fall 2020.
+If you already have an application on file for fall 2019 and would like your application rolled over to the January semester, please contact Admissions at 201-761-7100 to speak with a counselor about your application and completing the requirements for review.

 NOTE: Saint Peter’s University does not accept first-year nursing (pre-nursing) applicants for the January term.